acebusters/acebusters-backend/README.md

 if lastNettingRequestTime + 10 min > now
 	&& lastNettingRequestHandId > lastHandNetted
-	&& receipts not submitted
 		=> HandleDispute

+			if && receipts not submitted
     			-> submit receipts and distributions of all hands between lastHandNetted + 1 to lastNettingRequestHandId

 if lastNettingRequestTime + 10 min <= now
 	&& lastNettingRequestHandId > lastHandNetted